 - Step 3: Explaining the limitations that come with the number of conditions chosen

-- Note: these three steps are extensively covered in the master class Qualitative Comparative Analysis (QCA): An introduction
+- Note: these four steps are extensively covered in the master class Qualitative Comparative Analysis (QCA): An introduction

 - What is the raw data matrix used for?